 In the Netherlands, public-private partnerships (PPPs) are a common form of collaboration between the government and the business sector in order to realize a project jointly.
 They divide the duties and risks and they each retain their own responsibilities.
 Public-private partnerships are generally encouraged in the Netherlands.

-The notable PPP projects in Nigeria have been in areas of development of roads, bridges and power infrastructure under various PPP models.
+The notable PPP projects in Nigeria have been in areas of development of roads, bridges, rails, airport terminals and power infrastructure under various PPP models.

 The Government often pays private contractors to build roads, government offices, schools, hospitals and prisons out of tax revenues.
 A Public-Private Partnership (the Norwegian term for which is OPS) has however only been used in limited circumstances.

 At present, there is no Norwegian standard document that applies to OPS agreements.
 Normally, the employer and the contractor apply NS 8407, with necessary amendments and alterations.

 In Poland, public-private partnership (PPP) is quite a new concept and not commonly used (according to data published by the Polish Ministry of Investments and Development, the number of PPP proposals in 2020 was 31, and there were 13 concluded agreements.
 The number of PPP projects has gradually decreased since 2015.
 This is probably attributable to the fact that approximately only 25% of PPP proposals (166 out of 628 in the years from 2009 until first quarter of 2022) were successfully converted into PPP projects.
 The effects of the COVID-19 pandemic were still visible on the PPP market in Poland.
 Economic uncertainty significantly reduces the level of investment in the private sector, which also has a negative effect on interest in public investment.
-In 2021, ten PPP contracts worth PLN 172 million were signed whereas in the first quarter of 2022, two PPP contracts worth PLN 3,9 million were signed and four new PPP proceeding worth PLN 295 million were initiated.
+In 2022, ten PPP contracts worth PLN 269 million were signed.